Loot (magazine): History and profile

 The first "LOOT Night Out" (LNO) was held in September 1985 at a venue in northwest London called "The Production Village" for advertisers in the Personal Messages column to meet each other and some of the staff.
-This was followed up by a few larger scale "LOOT Nights Out", organised by the magazine themselves, attended by a larger cross-section of LOOT readers, then continued with smaller scale events organised by the advertisers in the Personal Messages column.
+This was followed by a few larger scale "LOOT Nights Out", organised by the magazine themselves, attended by a larger cross-section of LOOT readers, then continued with smaller-scale events organised by the advertisers in the Personal Messages column.

-LOOT started publishing three weekly editions, then increased to five weekly editions, each on a different colour paper, including light green and the more common off white like most newspapers.
+LOOT started publishing three weekly editions, then increased to five weekly editions, each on a different colour paper.

 In 1988, Loot started a Manchester edition, which was followed by other regional editions.
 At one point, Loot's free-ads publication was published in 20 editions per week across the UK (including county-based editions such as in Essex and Kent), with a weekly circulation of approximately 180,000 copies in 1994.
-Loot launched Loot.com, headed by then London managing director Graham Tolhurst.
-Loot.com quickly grew to one of the world's largest online marketplaces, receiving more than 1.5 million advertisements online per month in 1999.
+Loot launched Loot.com, headed by London managing director Graham Tolhurst.
+Loot.com quickly grew to become one of the world's largest online marketplaces, receiving more than 1.5 million advertisements online per month in 1999.

-As of February 2012, Loot was published thrice weekly in London and Manchester, and weekly in Liverpool; two specialist papers, Loot Recruit and Jobs Week, are also published weekly in the London area, and Bargain Pages in the West Midlands.
-Its website, Loot.com, generated approximately 24 million monthly page impressions and had 557,000 unique users, based on a March 2009 ABC audit.
+By February 2012, Loot was published thrice weekly in London and Manchester, and weekly in Liverpool; two specialist papers, Loot Recruit and Jobs Week, were also published weekly in the London area, and Bargain Pages in the West Midlands.
+Its website, Loot.com, generated approximately 24 million monthly page impressions and had 557,000 unique users, according to a March 2009 ABC audit.

-The Loot group was bought in June 2000 by Scoot.com but the company was forced to sell the publication at a heavy loss just 14 months later to Daily Mail and General Trust and Loot became a division of Associated New Ventures, featuring private and business advertisements in more than 600 classifications.
+The Loot group was bought in June 2000 by Scoot.com, but the company was forced to sell the publication at a heavy loss just 14 months later to Daily Mail and General Trust, and Loot became a division of Associated New Ventures, publishing private and business advertisements in more than 600 classifications.
 In 2010, it was bought from DMGT by Printing Investments Ltd, reuniting the publication with Buy&Sell, an Irish classifieds magazine previously owned by Loot.